TannerAGraves/StructBioInfo/README.md

 ↳ data: folder containing all data.
         ↳ features_ring: folder containing all of the training data in .tsv format.
                         🗎 *.tsv
+        ↳ output: output folder containing all output files of the software.

         🗎 atchley.tsv: utility file to compute features.
         🗎 ramachandran.dat: utility file to compute features.